Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Replicated reduced density matrix and the imaginary-time correlations

-where $E_k$ and $E_l$ are the eigenvalues corresponding to the eigenstates $|k\rangle$ and $|l\rangle$ of $H$, respectively.
-For convenience, we write $C_{kl} = \langle k | \sigma_i^z |l\rangle\langle l| \sigma_j^z | k \rangle$, thus
+where $E_m$ and $E_n$ are the eigenvalues corresponding to the eigenstates $|m\rangle$ and $|n\rangle$ of $H$, respectively.
+For convenience, we write $A^{(k)}_{mn}=\langle m|O_k|n\rangle \langle n|\sigma^z_{(1,1)}|m\rangle$, thus

 where $E_0$ is the ground-state energy of $H$.
-When $\beta\to\infty$ and $\tau$ is finite, $k\neq 0$ terms can be ignored, the system approaches its ground state, and we have
+When $\beta\to\infty$ and $\tau$ is finite, the terms with $m\neq 0$ can be ignored, the system approaches its ground state, and we have

-If $C_{00}\ne 0$, we can always substract it from the correlation function, i.e., by redefining the correlation function as $C(i,0;j,\tau) - C_{00}$.
-Therefore, without the loss of generality, we assume $C_{00}=0$ in the following discussion.
-In this case, when $\tau$ is sufficiently large, the summation is dominated by the first excited state with energy $E_1$, thus
+If the equal-time constant contribution $A^{(k)}_{00}\neq 0$, it can be subtracted from the correlation function, i.e., by redefining $C_k(\tau)\rightarrow C_k(\tau)-A^{(k)}_{00}$.
+Therefore, without loss of generality, we assume $A^{(k)}_{00}=0$ in the following discussion.
+In this case, when $\tau$ is sufficiently large, the summation is dominated by the first nonzero term, thus

-where $l^*$ denotes the index of the first non-zero term in the summation (typically the first excited state).
+where $n_k^*$ denotes the index of the first nonzero term in the summation, typically corresponding to the lowest-energy state with nonzero spectral weight in the selected momentum channel $k$.
 Taking the logarithm of both sides yields